 A complete surgical resection is the most important objective of cancer surgery.
-Yet the methods currently used to identify malignant tissue are limited – skilled surgeons often rely on a suboptimal patchwork of pre-operative imaging and real time visual and tactile cues.
+Yet the methods currently used to identify malignant tissue are limited – skilled surgeons often rely only on preoperative imaging and real time visual and tactile cues.

-To date, there has been no reliable way for surgeons to assess the location and full extent of cancerous tissue while operating.
+There is an unmet need for greater certainty when assessing the location and full extent of cancerous tissue while operating.

 We’re developing technology where it’s needed most.

 Lung, ovarian, prostate, and colorectal cancers alone make up nearly 72% of inpatient oncology procedures in the US1.
-On Target is the first to bring intraoperative targeted fluorescent markers to lung and ovarian cancers, with more indications in our pipeline.
-The potential of this technology has us committed to expanding our portfolio and increasing the number of complete surgical resections for cancer patients.
+On Target is developing intraoperative targeted fluorescent markers in multiple cancer types.
+The potential of this technology solidifies our commitment to our mission of making cancer visible during surgery so it can be removed more completely.

-Clinical trials are underway in more than a dozen centers to evaluate On Target Laboratories’s portfolio.
+Clinical trials are underway in more than a dozen centers to evaluate On Target Laboratories’ portfolio.

-This study is to confirm the efficacy of OTL38 in combination with near-infrared fluorescence imaging to detect additional ovarian cancer lesions not detected by palpation and visualization under normal light during surgeryLearn More
+This study is designed to evaluate the efficacy of pafolacianine sodium injection (OTL38) in combination with near-infrared fluorescence imaging to detect additional ovarian cancer lesions not detected by palpation and visualization under normal light during surgeryLearn More

-This study aims to assess the efficacy, safety, and tolerability of OTL38 and near-infrared fluorescence imaging at identifying pulmonary nodules within the operating theaterLearn More
+This study aims to assess the efficacy, safety, and tolerability of pafolacianine sodium injection and near-infrared fluorescence imaging at identifying pulmonary nodules within the operating theaterLearn More

 This study is to assess the safety, tolerability and pharmacokinetics of OTL78, a PSMA-targeted fluorescent marker, for the intraoperative imaging of prostate cancerLearn more